okasi/pobu/README.md

 # About project

 ### Problem
-Appointment services such as Calendly, in their current state do not provide direct communication on their platform.
-Therefore the hosts and clients are dependent on third-party solutions for communication.
-We feel like that is a area that could be effectivized.
-It also creates an issue of privacy for the host, because they need to share their "third-party solution" details.
+Appointment services such as Calendly, in their current state do not provide direct communication on their platform.<br /> Therefore the hosts and clients are dependent on third-party solutions for communication.<br /> We feel like that is a area that could be effectivized.<br /> It also creates an issue of privacy for the host, because they need to share their "third-party solution" details.

 ### Solution
-A web based application that allows clients to book appointments with hosts on our platform.
-We provide live communication on the platform so they don't have to be concered about how & where to have the meeting.
-The privacy of our users is in our best interest.
-We promise to not sniff our users conversations.
-This repo will be public so that they can check the source code for themselves.
-Lastest changes made in the master branch automaticly deploys to our digitalocean droplet via buddy.works.
+A web based application that allows clients to book appointments with hosts on our platform.<br /> We provide live communication on the platform so they don't have to be concered about how & where to have the meeting.<br /> The privacy of our users is in our best interest.
+We promise to not sniff our users conversations.<br /> This repo will be public so that they can check the source code for themselves.<br /> Lastest changes made in the master branch automaticly deploys to our digitalocean droplet via buddy.works.

 <br />